-How many PV systems and capacity that are missing in the SCB statistics is impossible to quantify, but they are judged not to be negligible.
-However, as this was the first time data about the Swedish PV market was collected through the grid owners, the quality of this data is expected to be better in the future as the grid owners form better routines to collect and report this information.
+How many PV systems and capacity that are missing in the SCB statistics is impossible to quantify, but they are judged by the author, representatives from the SCB and the Swedish Energy Agency, not to be negligible.
+However, as collection of data about the Swedish PV market through the grid owners only has been done two years, the quality of this data is expected to be better in the future as the grid owners form better routines to collect and report this information.
+An improvement of quality of the data could be seen just comparing the 2017 data with the 2016 data.
 There is also an ongoing work to evaluate and improve this method by identifying potential sources of error in the data and by improving the survey questionnaire to minimize the risk misunderstandings by SCB, the Swedish Energy Agency and the author.

-In the future, this method will probably produce data about the grid-connected PV capacity with a much higher quality, along with better time and geographical resolution, as compared to the sales statistic method.
-So, for future Swedish NSR reports it is likely that the data will come from the grid owners.
-However, due to the current errors in this first version of the method, the fact that this method is not yet able to produce annual installation numbers and the advantage of having a historical continuity of the data the author has together with the Swedish Energy Agency decided that it is exclusively the sales statistics that is used in this year's version of the Swedish NSR report.
+The Swedish Energy Agency has decided that from 2018 and onwards, the official data will be based on the grid operator's data as this method will probably produce data about the grid-connected PV capacity with a much higher quality, along with better time and geographical resolution, as compared to the sales statistic method.
+So, for future Swedish NSR reports the data will come from the grid owners.
+However, due to the current errors and missing systems in this data the Swedish Energy Agency has together with the author decided that it is the sales statistics that will be used as the official data for 2017.
+Therefore, all numbers in the year's version of the Swedish NSR report are based on sales statistics if not stated otherwise.